 “Juice menu” page:

 On each page, once I’m done with all my edits, I’ll hit the blue “Publish” button in the upper right corner.

 Now that I’ve got my pages in place, I’ll want to edit the Primary menu and add these there.
 To do this, I’ll go back to “My Sites” in the upper left, click on “Customize” next to “Themes”, click on “Menus”, and then click on “Primary Menu”.
 Here, I’ll click on the small button, “Add items”, and select my two new pages under the “Pages” dropdown and then click the blue “Publish” button at the top of the menu:

 Now, when I preview my site, my pages should look like this:

 Things are looking good, and all my content is in place.
 We’re almost done with our website!

 Congratulations on making it through Part 2 of this tutorial series!
 You’re well on your way to creating a new website for your small business.
-Stay tuned for Part Three: Customization & Sharing, where we’ll connect our social media accounts to be featured in a sidebar with two widgets—the Instagram and Twitter widgets—and also talk about setting up a blog, scheduling posts, and connecting blog posts to social media accounts.
+Continue on to Part Three: Customization & Sharing, where we’ll connect our social media accounts to be featured in a sidebar with two widgets—the Instagram and Twitter widgets—and also talk about setting up a blog, scheduling posts, and connecting blog posts to social media accounts.